MCruzReyes/MCruzReyes.github.io/README.md

-H1PStars is a project that aims to improve our understanding of the rate of the expansion of the universe.
+H1PStars is a project that aims to improve our understanding of the expansion of the universe.
 To achieve this goal, the group [...].
 The objective of this page is to concentrate in a single place, all the codes that have been developed to achieve this ambitious task.
 More information about the group members, publications and open positions in the group can be found [here](https://www.epfl.ch/labs/scd/).